drewesch/Artsy/README.md

 ## Operating System
 Artsy is intended to run on Ubuntu 20.04.
 Other flavors of Debian may work as well, but these operating systems are untested with Artsy.

-## Web Server and PHP
+## Web Server
-Artsy is intended to run on PHP 8.x with either the LAMP or LEMP stack (i.e., Apache or Nginx).
+The Artsy compiler is intended to be utilized with a web server for dynamic loading.
+However, Artsy output can be viewed statically by refreshing the output.html page upon recompiling any program.

+One option for quickly viewing Artsy output without a web server environment is to utilize VSCode's Live Server extension.
+Please see [Live Server's official extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) for more details.

 ## Package Dependencies
 The following packages need to be installed in Ubuntu for Artsy to function properly: